axelchalon/axelchalon.github.io/0-book-review/_posts/2024-03-29-a-splendid-exchange-personal-notes.md

 	* **Securing access to resources.** (× Personal finance.)
 By securing access to the port of Piraeus (with the Long Walls), Athens made itself able to resist overland siege (and successfully did so (second Persian invasion and the better part of the Peloponnesian war).
 (Innovative defence strategies, × [radical innovation]({% link 0-book-review/_posts/2024-02-07-design-everyday-things-personal-notes.md %}#^incremental-radical)) (Pericles)
 	* Little did you know that Athenian patrols of the Black Sea (against piracy) are akin to [regularly cleaning one's lodgings and decluttering]({% link 0-book-review/_posts/2022-10-15-the-life-changing-magic-of-tidying-up-summary.md %})
 	* **Attack resources** (rather than the fort) (Achille's heel; scorched earth).
 Spartans intercepted ships from the Black Sea in a critical period, instead of going for Athens directly.
-		* **What worked in the past might not work in the future.** The Long Walls of Athens defended them against Persians, but didn't help agains the Spartans.
+		* **What worked in the past might not work in the future.** The Long Walls of Athens defended them against Persians, but didn't help against the Spartans.
 		* **Realize your dependence on your resources.**
 			* Dependence can easily be forgotten, though it is very dangerous.
 				* Realize what (systems, institutions) you are dependent on.